COPPER (CHALCOLITHIC) AGE (4,500 to 3,500 B.C.)

 copper dagger

-The 1,000-year-long Copper Age is also known as the Chalcolithic Period.
-It lasted from about 4500 B.C. to 3500 B.C., overlapping with the early Bronze Age.
+The 1,000-year-long Copper Age lasted from about 4500 B.C. to 3500 B.C., overlapping with the early Bronze Age.
 Some cultures and individuals used Copper Age technology after the Copper Age was over.
 The word Chalcolithic is derived from the Greek words “chalco” (copper) and “lithos”(stone).
 The oldest copper ornament dates back to around 8700 B.C. and it was found in present-day northern Iraq.
 There is evidence for copper smelting and recovery through processing of malachite and azurite in different parts of the world dating back to 5000 B.C..
 Copper pipes used to carry water, dating back to around 2700 B.C., were found in one of the Egyptian pyramids.
 The Latin name for copper is Cuprum (Cu).
 It is believed that it has originated from the island of Cyprus where the Romans used to mine copper from its rich copper mines.

 Copper was being fashioned into implements and gold was being fashioned into ornaments about 6,000 years ago, 3,000 years before the Greeks and Roman empires.
 Copper was the first metal to be worked by man on a relatively large scale in part because it is found in "large pure ingots in a natural state" in many different locations around the world.
 Axes, points and armor could be fashioned by simply hammering the metal; melting it wasn't necessary.